-Højgård Hansen has been involved in INVISIO Headsets since 2006.
-Prior to joining INVISIO Headsets, he has a long record of experience from executive positions in the telecom industry, including Vice President Marketing for Jabra/GN Netcom and Sales and Marketing Director for mobile phone accessories in Europe, the Middle East, and Africa for Ericsson and SonyEricsson.
-Lars Højgård Hansen has a Graduate Diploma (HD-A) from Copenhagen Business School and an Executive MBA from Lund University, School of Economics.
+Lars Højgård Hansen has a Graduate Diploma (HD) from Copenhagen Business School and an Executive MBA from Lund University, School of Economics.
+Højgård Hansen has been employed at INVISIO Communications since 2006.
+Prior to joining INVISIO Communications, Højgård Hansen has a long record of experience from executive positions in the telecom industry, including Vice President Marketing for GN Netcom A/S and Sales and Marketing Director for mobile phone accessories in Europe, the Middle East, and Africa for Ericsson Mobile Communications AB and SonyEricsson Mobile Communications AB.